yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 rejecting JWTs of the wrong kind.
 To prevent substitution of JWTs from one context into another, a number of strategies may be employed:

+* Use explicit typing for different kinds of JWTs.
+Then the distinct "typ" values can be used to differentiate between the different kinds of JWTs.
 * Use different sets of required claims or different required claim values.
 Then the validation rules for one kind of JWT will reject those with different claims or values.
 * Use different sets of required header parameters or different required header parameter values.